uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/architecture/other_architecture.inc.rst

   | ONEMKL_RNG_SPEC_VERSION
   | ONEMKL_VM_SPEC_VERSION

 The specification version can be created by appending all digits of the specification version in the format of <MAJOR><MINOR>.
 MINOR version always uses two digits.
 This version can be used to check the compatibility of the implementation with the specification version.
+Note that the revision is not included here because it reflects changes only for the specification document without affecting the implementation.

 Version Example